bricker0/choropleth_map/README.md

 2. Excel (or Google Sheets),
 3. Esri Online (optional - access to Esri Online is required for this step)

-## Overview of the steps to take:
+## Overview of the steps to take: <a href="https://video.uu.nl/permalink/v1261a0b17174w9bp3jj/iframe/">Video: About this assignment</a>

-- [ ] Create a directory on your local machine to keep all of these files
+- [ ] Create a directory on your local machine to keep all of these files video 1:
-- [ ] Open the globe data (SHP file) you downloaded here from GitHub in QGIS
+- [ ] Open the globe data (SHP file) you downloaded See <a href="https://video.uu.nl/permalink/v1261a0b1e6f8si7itsn/iframe/#start=11">Video GitHub + QGIS</a>
-- [ ] Find and download SDG data
+- [ ] Find and download SDG data <a href="https://video.uu.nl/permalink/v1261a0c0697bifcu6m6/iframe/">Video to find and dowload SHP file, open in QGIS</a>
-- [ ] Clean the data in Excel
-- [ ] Join your CSV with SHP files
+- [ ] Clean the data in Excel and Join your CSV with SHP files <a href="https://video.uu.nl/permalink/v1261a0b20da3cxp681l/iframe/#start=67">Video - but you can skip this if you followed the other tutorial linked above - this way is harder and requires more cleaning then shared here</a>
-- [ ] Categorize the data to make the map
+- [ ] Categorize the data to make the map <a href="https://video.uu.nl/permalink/v1261a0c06c8bm2m1ftn/">Video Choropleth Map Symbology</a>
 - [ ] Export as a JPG for a static map
 - [ ] Put your map online to make an interactive map using Esri Online